Penny drop overview

-- Additionally, once the penny drop verification succeeds, the service provider can compare the identity (KYC) details provided in the application form against the beneficiary details returned from the bank to validate the customer.
+Additionally, once the penny drop verification succeeds, you can compare the identity (KYC) details provided in the application form against the beneficiary name returned from the bank to validate the customer beyond doubt.

 The vast majority of the penny drop checks are done by financial institutions and in particular companies lending to businesses and consumers.
 The lender can verify that the KYC proofs submitted matches with the beneficiary details obtained as part of the penny drop check.
 Apart from validating that the KYC details belongs to the right user, bank verification can help cut down on fraud and identity theft whereby the loan is taken on synthetic or stolen identity but the bank account belongs to the fraudster trying to defraud the lender.
 With just a penny drop, large scale losses can be avoided by the lender.

 Besides, penny drop verification is useful for businesses of all shapes and sizes.
 For example, an organisation with just a few employees can verify the Bank account details through a penny drop.
 This will ensure that the Account holder is the same person employed (you’d be surprised how many aren’t) before beginning to transfer salaries and expenses.
 Imagine salaries or expenses going to the wrong accounts or failing to be transferred and the resulting stress for both the employer and the employee.